-In a sample of 227 people with melanoma – 93 women and 134 men – researchers found that women with two Gs at SNP rs2279744 were diagnosed with the disease 13 years earlier than those with GT or TT at this SNP.
-In men, there was no effect of rs2279744 on age at diagnosis.
+In a sample of 227 people with melanoma — 93 women and 134 men — researchers found that women with two Gs at a specific SNP in the MDM2 gene were diagnosed with the disease 13 years earlier than those with GT or TT at this SNP.
+In men, there was no effect of on age at diagnosis.

 About 52% of women with GG at this SNP were diagnosed with melanoma before age 50 — and 38% between ages 30 and 39.
 Only about 22% of women with GT or TT were diagnosed before age 50.
 Although those figures are dramatic, it is important to remember that the SNP was not shown to affect melanoma risk generally, but the age at which people who do develop it are diagnosed.

 Laboratory experiments have shown that the G version of this SNP causes the MDM2 gene to be turned on at higher levels in response to estrogen than the T version.

 Higher levels of MDM2 protein may be relevant to melanoma, as well as other cancers, because its role in cells is to regulate a tumor suppressor protein called p53.
 More MDM2 means less p53, which in turn can reduce a cell’s protection against turning into a cancer cell.